Xilinx/Alveo-Cards/master/management-specification/doc/fpga-firmware-update.rst

 0x4C - FPGA\_SET\_KEY\_NONCE
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 BMC provides the SC with a randomly generated key and nonce.
 The SC writes the 16-byte AES128 key and 96-bit (12-byte) nonce value to the Non-volatile memory.
-The SC provisions storage for one key and one nonce per flash device.
+The SC provisions storage for one key and one nonce per flash device (non-volatile memory).

 SC uses 15-byte nonce, by padding 3 bytes (with 0x00) at the start, to the 12-byte nonce sent by BMC (i.e.) LSB 3 bytes are 0x00.
 In other words, Bytes[14-3] are the 12-bytes of nonce sent by BMC and Bytes[2-0] are 0x00 0x00 0x00.